sateffen/yal/README.md

 Feel free to use yal in every project you like.
 If there are bugs, just report them back, so I can fix them for everyone, or you provide a pull request with a solution.

-The code is tested by unittests as encapsuled units as well as integration tested by some automated tests, so I think the quality should be good enougth for production code.
+The code is tested by unittests as encapsuled units executed by codeship, so I think the quality should be good enougth for production code.
 But feel free to provide more tests to even cover edges, that I didn't thought of.

+In future I plan on building some "integration tests", that test everything together, but I need some time for that.

 ## Where is the documentation? ##